jojokarlin/Git_DRI_Jan_2017/1_outline.md

 ## Welcome to "Collaboration and Writing Workflows with Git and GitHub!"

-*if you've arrived early and haven't yet registered for a GitHub account, please do so now at [http://github.com/](http://github.com/).*
+*If you haven't yet registered for a GitHub account, please do so now at [http://github.com/](http://github.com/).*

-In your browser on your own computer, follow this workshop at [http://github.com/mckinniburgh/gitWorkshop](https://github.com/mckinniburgh/gitWorkshop)
+In your browser on your own computer, follow this workshop at [http://github.com/jentang/GitDRI](https://github.com/jentang/GitDRI)

 ~ ~ ~ ~ ~ ~